 Does baby’s label really make a difference?
 She’ll only be in that onesie for a few months, so resist the urge to splurge.

 This awesome invention (a stretchy band you wear around your waist) will keep you in your pre-pregnancy pants much longer, saving money on maternity clothes.
-They come in lots of wonderful colours, and are terrific for after baby is born when you still look a bit preggers – they help keep that belly tucked in and make you feel trimmer!
-(I lived in belly bands!)
+They come in lots of wonderful colours, and are terrific for after baby is born when you still look a bit preggers, they help keep that belly tucked in and make you feel trimmer!

-You only wear them for a few weeks — find a friend who’s willing to pass hers along.
-Another good idea is to just buy normal clothes in larger sizes or ‘stretchy’ clothes if you are comfortable in a fitted look – and pass these on too!
+You only wear them for a couple of months, so find a friend who’s willing to pass hers along.
+Another good idea is to just buy normal clothes in larger sizes or ‘stretchy’ clothes if you are comfortable with a fitted look and pass these on too!

 Wash the clothes and bag them in a zip-lock bag with the size written on the front.
 Store them in a dark cupboard and provided they are sealed well, they will be perfect for when the next baby comes along.
-If your not having any more – pass them on or donate them to charity.
+If you’re not having any more, pass them on or donate them to charity.